ManjulBalayar/TextBench/README.md

 ## `rule_based.py`

 This file I focused more on rule-based techniques, primarily working with Python's `re` library.
 But first I implemented my own stopwords removal from scratch.
 I make a large lookup translate table with a pre-defined set of common stopwords.
 Not perfect again but this is average I guess for not using any special libraries or ML.
 Next I use the `re` libray to remove stopwords using regex now.
 And it performs better and is able to pick up things like emails, URLs, money like $199,999, and put it as one token.
 Pretty cool, and I actually like this since I can decide for myself what to keep and what not to keep.
-I then try to capture the sentiment on whether it is positive or negative by detecting words in the given text file.
-And lastly, rule-based topics detection like 'tech', 'finance', 'customer', etc.
+I then try to capture the sentiment on whether it is positive, negative, or neutral by detecting words in the given text file.
+And lastly, rule-based topics detection like 'tech', 'finance', 'politics', etc. All of this was also completely rule-based and made from scratch by me.

+## `semantics.py`